jezzsantos/saastack/docs/how-to-guides/090-handle-domain-events.md

 ## What is the mechanism?

-Every subdomain that changes state, creates domain events as a handy side-effect.
+Every subdomain that changes state, creates domain events as a handy side effect.

 Assuming that the subdomain of interest persists its state in some `IApplicationRepository`, it will also emit domain events whenever the state is persisted.

 Those domain events can be subscribed to, either in-process (as "domain events"), or out-of-process (as "integration events").

-Any other subdomain can register a "notification consumer: to capture those events and process them, any way they see fit.
+Any other subdomain can register a "notification consumer": to capture those events and process them, any way they see fit.

 See [Eventing](/design-principles/0170-eventing.md) for more details on how that Notifications mechanism works